GoshgarIsmayilov/FS-NSGA-II/README.md

 3. Type the name of the dataset you want to apply feature selection!
   3.1.
 You have 4 options: 'gordon' for lung cancer, 'shipp' for dlbcl, 'singh' for prostate, 'tian' for myeloma 3.2.
 Note that the experimental results are based on dlbcl dataset.
-4. There are 5 different classifier and the best one for the given dataset is automatically selected!
+4. There are 6 different classifiers and the best one for the given dataset is automatically selected!
   4.1.
-SVM (Support Vector Machines)
+SVM (Support Vector Machine)
   4.2.
-Non-Linear SVM (Support Vector Machines)
+Non-Linear SVM (Support Vector Machine)
   4.3.
 K-NN (K-Nearest Neighbor)
   4.4.
 NN (Neural Network)
   4.5.
 D-Tree (Decision Tree)